yochaigal/newschoolrevolution/_posts/2023-07-10-cairn-2e-playtest.md

 If you're ready to dive in, HERE IT IS: [Cairn 2e Player's Guide July Playtest](https://drive.google.com/file/d/1Km4LQliCbn-sAH2nzT6WhLTnGKZyijLx/view?usp=sharing).
 Send your letters to the [Cairn discord](https://cairnrpg.com/discord-server/) please, I'll have a channel there for feedback.
 Also, I plan to continue updating the PDF via Google Drive as random fixes get added.

+The layout is by [Adam Hensley](https://twitter.com/AdamHensley), and the editing is by Naeolin.

 Read on to find out what's different, what to expect in future versions, and more!

 ## Overview